coolblock/vpsVivo/README.md

 git clone https://github.com/coolblock/vpsVIVO.git

--- then type in xreen and hit enter twice and enter
+-- then type in sreen and hit enter twice and enter

-coinMnInstall.sh vivo 1
+/root/vpsVIVO/coinMnInstall.sh vivo 1

 Any option will install a vivo masternode using an ip4.
 It will build the masternode from source.
 It will run as a service and will be restarted if the vps is restarted.
 With a 1 gig machine the process will take around 20 minutes.